 From my perspective, a few things stand out.

 First of all, while I don’t know the financial relationship between Ritz-Carlton Reserve and Marriott, my assumption is generally that Ritz-Carlton Reserve’s connection to Marriott is more about marketing and distribution than anything else.
-Based on the lack of Bonvoy participation, I’d assume Marriott is getting less of a cut with these properties, and it’s more about some great, small luxury hotels having access to Marriott’s global reach (someone please correct me if I’m wrong about the relationship here).

 So, what’s the difference between Ritz-Carlton Reserve properties and standard Ritz-Carlton resorts?

 Ritz-Carlton Reserve properties have anywhere from 50 to 115 rooms, so they’re truly intimate properties with personalized service.
-Meanwhile many of Ritz-Carlton’s resorts are basically luxury factories, many with 300+ rooms.
+Meanwhile many of Ritz-Carlton’s resorts are basically luxury factories, some with 300+ rooms.
 So the properties are in completely different leagues, and I’m guessing this branding exists to differentiate a Ritz-Carlton Reserve from the Ritz-Carlton Aruba, for example.

 Ritz-Carlton Reserve locations